vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 * Copy the code from the `Output` field
 * Go to your browser
 * Go to your mealie page and bookmark it in your browser
-* Edit this bookmark and replace the link with the javascript code
+* Edit this bookmark and replace the link with the JavaScript code

 Go to a recipe web page and click on the Boomarklet, now this recipe will be imported into YOUR Mealie!